melvinzhang/garden/content/posts/backup_scheme.md

 use borg to backup Modules to toshiba SD card

-use kopia to backup to storj
+use kopia to backup to b2
 * repository create
 * repository connect
+  * kopiabb
 * snapshot create
 * disable scheduled full maintance as it could be very slow
   * also uses significant egress